DanielTakeshi/cloth_simulation/README.md

 # cloth_simulation

 This repository contains scripts used to simulate cloth physics in 3D under various conditions and interactions.

+Questions to consider and possible TODOs:

+- Gravity constant seems very arbitrary, not sure how accurate it has to be for physics modeling?
+- Why not diagonal constraints?
+I thought that would cause a collapse?
+- What's with vx, vy, vz?
+Seems like that contains the acceleration term needed for Verlet integration?
+- Support action moving in 3D, with pulling upwards, then somewhere else.
+Will we be able to do folds?
+Visualizing might be a challenge ...
+Try a side view in addition to current view?
+- Why update with delta 0.016?

 ## Files, Scripts, and Directories: